villhei/elixirtut/README.md

 The pattern matching is also used in the function parameters as `[head|tail]` to extract the head element from the tail of the list, as introduced in the lists-chapter earlier.

-#### ![Key concept][lambda] Tail call optimization
+#### <a name="tail_call_optimization"></a> Tail call optimization
-The function we defined does not come without problems.
+![Key concept][lambda] The function we defined does not come without problems.
 The Elixir compiler supports a feature called *tail call optimization* (or tail call elimination) for recursive functions.
 Tail call optimization refers to the elimination of the actual recursive call in favor of transforming the recursive calls in to a loop.

 The optimization is a significant performance improvement over recursion.
 After the transformation the virtual machine does not need to allocate a new call stack to the successive recursive function calls, but can instead reuse the original stack created during the initial function call.